 Expiry of Franchise Contract

-It is common that the franchise agreement will terminate at the end of term if either the franchisee or the franchisor does not wish to renew it.
-Indeed franchise agreements usually grant rights to the parties for a significant period of time, ten or twenty years often with the right to renew.
+It is common that the franchise agreement will terminate at the end of the term if either the franchisee or the franchisor does not wish to renew it.
+Indeed franchise agreements usually grant rights to the parties for a significant period, ten or twenty years often with the right to renew.
 Even longer terms are often seen.
-Such lengthy terms are justified by a number of reasons.
-For instance, local laws sometimes establish that rental agreements for the unit franchise premises must have certain terms which necessarily influence the term of the agreement.
+Such lengthy terms are justified by some reasons.
+For instance, local laws sometimes establish that rental agreements for the unit franchise premises must have certain conditions which necessarily influence the term of the agreement.

 Legislation on Franchise Contract

-- Franchisor no longer holds a licence that the franchisee must hold to carry on the franchised business;
+- Franchisor no longer holds a licence that the franchisee must keep to carry on the franchised business;

 - Franchisor or franchisee become bankrupt, insolvent under administration or an externally‑administered body corporate; or

 - in the case of a franchisee that is a company—become deregistered by the government;